 Omega Esports hosted a tournament with a prize pool for donation to the winning team’s chosen charity.
 Participating teams included Bren Esports, Cignal Ultra, Blacklist International, Aura PH, ONIC PH, Nexplay Solid, and Team Payaman.
 Franchise esports league The Nationals dedicated their matches to charity during the typhoon weekend, rallying viewers to donate for the benefit of typhoon victims in regional areas.
 The local Tekken scene also held a community tournament, with all proceeds being donated to relief operations.

-Several MPL Invitational broadcast talents, including Butters and Midnight, also lent a helping hand in purchasing groceries for evacuees and distributing relief goods to affected areas.
+Several MPL Invitational broadcast talents, including Butters and Midnight, also lent a helping hand in purchasing groceries for evacuees.
+The caster outreach, led by shoutcaster Shin Boo Ponferrada, distributed relief goods to affected areas.
 Butters mentioned he was overwhelmed with the donations that came in and the stories behind them.

 “No donation is too small,” said MPLI shoutcaster Butters, in their video documenting their operation.
 “Someone even donated a dollar that he was supposed buy a Mobile Legends skin with!
 It’s not about the amount, it’s about the fact that you put others before yourself in this time of need.”